Molefi Kete Asante

-Asante is known for his writings on Afrocentricity, a school of thought that has influenced the fields of sociology, intercultural communication, critical theory, political science, the history of Africa, and social work.
-He is the author of more than 66 books and the founding editor of the Journal of Black Studies.
+Asante advocates for Afrocentricity.
+He is the author of more than 90 books and the founding editor of the Journal of Black Studies.
 He is the father of author and filmmaker M. K. Asante.

 Early life and education

 Asante was born Arthur Lee Smith Jr. in Valdosta, Georgia, the fourth of sixteen children.
 His father, Arthur Lee Smith, worked in a peanut warehouse and then on the Georgia Southern Railroad; his mother worked as a domestic.
 During the summers Asante would return to Georgia to work in the tobacco and cotton fields in order to earn tuition for school.
 An aunt, Georgia Smith, influenced him to pursue his education; she gave him his first book, a collection of short stories by Charles Dickens.

-Smith attended Nashville Christian Institute, a Church of Christ-founded boarding school for black students, in Nashville, Tennessee.
+Smith attended Nashville Christian Institute, a Church of Christ-founded boarding school for Black students, in Nashville, Tennessee.
 There he earned his high school diploma in 1960.
 While still in high school, he became involved with the Civil Rights Movement, joining the Fisk University student march in Nashville.

-After graduation, he initially enrolled in Southwestern Christian College of Terrell, Texas, another historically black institution with Church of Christ roots.
+After graduation, he initially enrolled in Southwestern Christian College of Terrell, Texas, another historically Black institution with Church of Christ roots.
 There he met Nigerian Essien Essien, whose character and intelligence inspired Smith to learn more about Africa.

 Smith received his B.A. from Oklahoma Christian College (now Oklahoma Christian University) in 1964.
-He did graduate work, earning his master's degree from Pepperdine University in 1965 with a thesis on Marshall Keeble, a black preacher in the Church of Christ.
+He did graduate work, earning his master's degree from Pepperdine University in 1965 with a thesis on Marshall Keeble, a Black preacher in the Church of Christ.
 Smith earned his PhD from UCLA in 1968 in communication studies.
-He worked for a time at UCLA, becoming the director of the Center for Afro-American Studies.
+He worked for a time at UCLA, becoming the director of the center for Afro-American Studies.
 At the age of 30, he was appointed by the University at Buffalo as a full professor and head of the Department of Communication.

 In 1976, Asante chose to make a legal name change because he considered "Arthur Lee Smith" a slave name.